 There is also the risk of breaking bones or getting deep wounds.

-The reef also consists out of multiple caves.
+The reef also consists of multiple caves.
 So when a surfer is being pushed underwater by the force of the wave, they can possibly get stuck in such a cave and therefore drown.

 With certain currents and conditions, the reef accumulates sand.
 This sand can cause the wave to become unpredictable or even close-out (when the whole wave breaks simultaneously).